Dark-Myth/BRAINANZAA-Contact-Management-System-/README.md

 Contacts are stored in a map data structure, allowing quick retrieval and manipulation.
 Each contact contains essential details such as first name, last name, address, phone number, and email address.

-Contact information is saved to a text file (contacts.txt) upon program exit and loaded back when the program starts, ensuring data persistence across sessions.
+Contact information is saved to a text file (contacts.csv) upon program exit and loaded back when the program starts, ensuring data persistence across sessions.

 Basic input validation is implemented to handle user errors, such as invalid menu choices or duplicate contact entries.